 In parallel, it was through writing music theater pieces that she began composing seriously.
 She started with small ensembles, and rapidly received commissions for larger works.
 Most recently, she composed Mr Barbe bleue (commissioned by the French Ministry of Culture) a pocket opera for baroque ensemble produced by the Opéra de Reims, and co-signed Occam Hexa II with Eliane Radigue, for the Decibel ensemble in Perth, Australia.

 Long fascinated by the extended possibilities of live and fixed electronic music, Carol Robinson has written numerous pieces for acoustic instruments and electronics.
-Her exploration of the use of aleatory procedures is
+Her exploration and use of aleatory procedures is distinctive.

 Carol Robinson particularly enjoys writing for dance, working with choreographers Susan Buirge (La terrasse à l’ombre de la lune, Le chasseur